Distality Rank: Abstract

 \section{Abstract}

-We develop distality rank as a property of first-order theories and give examples for each rank $m$ such that $1\leq m \leq \omega$.
+Building on Pierre Simon's notion of distality, we introduce distality rank as a property of first-order theories and give examples for each rank $m$ such that $1\leq m \leq \omega$.
 For NIP theories, we show that distality rank is invariant under base change.
 We also define a generalization of type orthogonality called $m$-determinacy and show that theories of distality rank $m$ require certain products to be $m$-determined.
-Furthermore, for NIP theories, this behavior characterizes distality rank $m$.
+Furthermore, for NIP theories, this behavior characterizes $m$-distality.
+If we narrow the scope to stable theories, we observe that $m$-distality can be characterized by the maximum cycle size found in the forking ``geometry,'' so it coincides with $(m-1)$-triviality.
+On a broader scale, we see that $m$-distality is a strengthening of Saharon Shelah's notion of $m$-dependence.